ajayk-bot/cypress-pom-orangehr/Readme.md

 - Page Object Model
 - Data-Driven tests
 - Cucumber example
-- Mochawesome reporter for Cypress POM tests
+- Mochawesome reporter
+- JUnit reporter
 - Accessibility tests (which are currently commented out to avoid causing failures in the test pipeline)

 ## How to Start